FAQs

 • The Institute for Health Metrics and Evaluation in limited cases

-This is to ensure that the data we use is methodologically rigorous, transparent in its methodology, overseen by relevant experts, and public, meaning that it can be verified.
+This is to ensure that the data we use is methodologically rigorous, transparent in its methods, overseen by relevant experts, and public, meaning that it can be verified.
 It also allows us to be a citable resource for students and academia.

 What is your data verification process?